 Users must select a type of pulp to model and define a pulp consistency.
 The user must also choose to correct the Duffy method parameters based on temperature automatically or via a user-specified correction.
 The constants used by Impulse are based on a pulp temperature of 35 deg.
-C. The Automatic Based on Temperature will use the temperature specified in the Fluid panel (or the temperature in each pipe in the case of Variable Fluid Properties) to determine the pulp temperature.
+C. The Automatic Based on Temperature will use the temperature specified in the Fluid Properties) to determine the pulp temperature.